North Carolina Hunting Seasons 2023-2024 New Regulations & Dates!

 It is significant to observe that deer with bone protrusions through the skin are regarded as having antlers in North Carolina, but those with spikes or buttons wrapped in skin or velour are not.

-Hunters must fill out Extra Antlerless Report Cards during the Urban Archery Season to record how many antlerless deer they bag.
+Hunters must fill out Extra Antlerless Report Cards during the Urban Archery Season to record how many antlerless they bag.
 Hunters are permitted a limitless number of cards, and these deer are not included in the state quota.
-There are two antlerless deer allowed per card.
+There are two antlerless allowed per card.

-Either Sex-Seasons.
+Either Sex-Days

 Youth Deer Hunting Day

-Hunters may capture deer of either sex during the first and second bow deer seasons in any area, including wildlife areas, in or west of the counties of Henderson, Buncombe, McDowell, Burke, Caldwell, and Avery.
-This indicates that during the first and second bow deer seasons, shooters can take both male and female deer in these areas.
+Hunters may capture deer of either sex during the first and second bow seasons in any area, including wildlife areas, in or west of the counties of Henderson, Buncombe, McDowell, Burke, Caldwell, and Avery.
+This indicates that during the first and second bow seasons, shooters can take both male and female in these areas.

 Blackpowder.

-There are rules that hunters must abide by during the black powder firearm deer season.
+There are rules that hunters must abide by during the black powder firearm season.
 Hunters can capture deer of either species on the first Saturday of this season in and around Henderson, Buncombe, Yancey, Mitchell, and Avery counties.
 This includes going shooting on wildlife properties in these regions.

-Hunters may capture deer of either sex at any moment during the black-powder rifle deer season in regions where the maximum either-sex gun season is in force and in and east of Polk, Rutherford, McDowell, Burke, Caldwell, Watauga, and Ashe counties.
+Hunters may capture deer of either sex at any moment during the black-powder rifle season in regions where the maximum either-sex gun season is in force and in and east of Polk, Rutherford, McDowell, Burke, Caldwell, Watauga, and Ashe counties.
 Hunting on wildlife properties within these regions is also included.

 To guarantee that they are shooting morally and lawfully, hunters must abide by these rules.